octetful-notes/on-kafka/docs/streams/index.md

 Alternatively, read this [article from Supergloo](https://supergloo.com/kafka-streams/kafka-streams-joins-examples/)

 Also, here's another article from confluent on [Real-time Joins and Aggregations using Kafka streams](https://www.confluent.io/blog/distributed-real-time-joins-and-aggregations-on-user-activity-events-using-kafka-streams/)

+[Kafka Streams Joins Explored](https://mydeveloperplanet.com/2019/10/30/kafka-streams-joins-explored/) is an article that explores the joins with much more simplicity and clarity and also hints at RESTful APIs.

 ---